derat/nup/cmd/nup/README.md

     the old song's user data into the new song and delete the old song from the server.
 4. Delete `old/song.mp3` or remove it from your local music directory.

+Alternatively, you can just overwrite the old file with the new one and use `nup update -use-filenames`.